MikelWL/FiCo-ITR/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) - see the [LICENSE](LICENSE) file for details.

+**Research and educational use only.** Commercial use is prohibited.

 *This project includes code generated with the assistance of AI coding tools.*